 Served by budget airlines from across Europe, Krakow has expanded greatly in popularity in recent years, with visitors drawn by the proximity of the museum site at Auschwitz just a short journey away but the city itself has plenty to keep you entertained with the iconic castle and medieval winding streets a particular highlight.

-If yuo are visiting for new year's eve though please be aware that it can get very, very cold indeed and be sure to pack accordingly, especially if planning on attending outdoor events.
+If you are visiting for new year's eve though please be aware that it can get very, very cold indeed and be sure to pack accordingly, especially if planning on attending outdoor events.
+Check out the option of a trip into the wonderfully picturesque nearby mountains at Zakopane is you like to fit in some winter skiing too.

 The main new year (Slywester to the locals) party in Krakow in recent years has been the huge event in Main Sqaure, which typically includes live music throughout the night, culminating in a spectacular fireworks display at midnight, accompanied by a thrilling light show, plus of course the ringing bells of St Mary's Cathedral.